Spatio-Temporal Cluster-Triggered Encoding for Spiking Neural Networks: Introduction

-A fundamental challenge in deploying SNNs for visual tasks is how to effectively encode static images into spike trains.
-The encoding method directly impacts the quality of information representation and subsequently affects the classification performance and energy efficiency of the entire system.
-Several encoding schemes have been proposed, including rate coding~\cite{diehl2015fast}, Poisson encoding, and time-to-first-spike (TTFS)~\cite{comsa2020temporal}.
-However, these methods typically process each pixel independently and fail to capture the spatial structure that is crucial for visual recognition tasks.
+A fundamental challenge in applying SNNs to visual tasks lies in effectively encoding static images into spike trains.
+The choice of encoding scheme directly influences the fidelity of information representation, and consequently impacts both classification performance and computational efficiency.
+Several encoding methods have been proposed, including rate coding~\cite{diehl2015fast}, Poisson encoding, and time-to-first-spike (TTFS)~\cite{comsa2020temporal}.
+However, these approaches typically treat each pixel independently, thereby neglecting the spatial structure that is essential for visual recognition.

-In this paper, we propose a novel \textbf{cluster-based encoding approach} that explicitly preserves spatial structure through local density computation.
-Our key insight is that meaningful visual information often appears in clustered patterns (e.g., characters, objects), while isolated pixels are more likely to represent noise or irrelevant features.
-By computing local density and filtering low-density regions, our encoder maintains the semantic structure of the input image.
+In this paper, we propose a novel \textbf{cluster-based encoding approach} that explicitly incorporates spatial context through local density estimation.
+The key observation is that meaningful visual patterns (e.g., characters or object contours) tend to form spatially coherent clusters, whereas isolated pixels are more likely to correspond to noise or irrelevant features.
+By leveraging local density information to identify and preserve high-density regions while suppressing sparse activations, the proposed encoder maintains the semantic structure of the input image and enhances the quality of spike-based representations.